mariaaj03/warranty-buddy/README.md

 **API key errors?**
 - Check keys in `rails credentials:show`
 - Restart server after changes

+## Additional Materials

+- Sample receipt images used for testing are included above.
+- iCal and CSV export functionality can be verified directly in the deployed app.

 ## Receipts
 Here are some receipts you can manually upload.